By Tim Vickery, SI.com

 The captain is goalkeeper Claudio Bravo, an agile shot-stopper who will have a key role organizing the defense in front of him.

 Getting Chile into its first World Cup since 1998 was Bielsa's triumph.
 The Argentine coach convinced his players of the virtues of his favored 3-3-1-3 system, with its focus on high-tempo attack, pressing the opposition in its half and a constant quest to create two-on-one situations down the flanks.

 When the Chileans are clicking, they're a joy to watch, with lots of quick passing and aggressive intentions.
 It's surely a good sign that in qualifying they won more games on the road than anyone else in the continent.

 On the other hand, there's a fear that Chile can leave itself too open against counterattacking specialists, and its defense looks very vulnerable in the air.
 Without a lot of height, La Roja could struggle against physically stronger opponents.
 Either way, Chile -- which is ramping up preparations for the World Cup again after canceling two early-March warmup matches in the wake of the country's 8.8-magnitude earthquake -- promises to be one of the most interesting sides in South Africa.

 Key match in group stage

-*The top-ranked player from Paraguay on the WTA Tour was born in Asuncion.
+*The 10th-ranked player on the ATP Tour is from Santiago, Chile.
 As told to Bryan Armen Graham.